Professor Jamie Bartram

 My time at Surrey gave me lots of exposure to people with different outlooks.
 As I didn’t take an industrial placement because of my previous experience, I lost my cohort and had to make friends with people who had already bonded.
 I had to learn new social skills!
 It was also a time when I became increasingly politically aware which only added to my determination to get into development work.

+When I graduated in 1985, I still wanted to work in development and I got the opportunity through Surrey to go to Peru on a water supply project, which strengthened my interest in environmental health and the commitment to reduce the burden of water-related disease.
 As I gained experience, I realised that our most effective work supporting developing countries was less hands-on and much more about helping communities and countries to create systems and policies to resolve their own issues.
-To do this effectively I needed deeper insight and expertise – my PhD enabled me to do that.
+To do this effectively I needed deeper insight and expertise – I needed a PhD.

-After my time in Peru, I returned to Surrey and became Head of the Environmental Health Division of the Robens Institute.
+After my time in Peru, I returned to Surrey to complete a PhD in Environmental and Public Health.
+I then went on to become the Head of the Environmental Health Division of the Robens Institute.
 During that time, I was in regular contact with the World Health Organization (WHO) and I was asked to join them for six months — which turned into 14 years!

-For the last ten years, I have been director of the Water Institute at the University of North Carolina at Chapel Hill (UNC), focusing on the connections between water and health – especially the links between science, policy and practice, in both developing and developed countries.
+For the last ten years, I have been Director of the Water Institute at the University of North Carolina at Chapel Hill (UNC), focusing on the connections between water and health – especially the links between science, policy and practice, in both developing and developed countries.
 I now have itchy feet so have just retired from UNC.
 Having left Britain in 1998 to live in Rome, Geneva and the United States, and travelled widely, we have just returned home to the UK to live.

 Get concrete experience and develop transferable skills.
 The nature of knowledge has changed; information is now very available and the skill is knowing what to access and how to use it.